XuehaiPan/nvitop/examples/monitor-web/README.md

 - `max_samples=N`: return at most `N` samples after filtering and bucket averaging.
 - `since=EPOCH`: return samples strictly newer than the Unix timestamp `EPOCH`.

+Unrecognized parameters are ignored.
+Parameters that are present but unparsable or out of range (non-numeric, `NaN`/`Infinity`, zero or negative for the positive-only parameters) return `400 Bad Request` with a message identifying the offending parameter, so typos surface immediately rather than silently returning the unfiltered history.

 JSON responses are strict JSON.
 Non-finite collector values such as `NaN` and `Infinity` are serialized as `null`.

 ## History And Retention